Kaelia22/596-Final-Project/README.md

 ### Project Objective
 Our project aims to utilize VMD to visualize thermal equilibrium in molecular dynamics simulations by color-coding atoms based on their kinetic energy.
 The system provides a dynamic enviornment to observe the process of temperature equilibration after initially assigning distinct high temperatures to one side of a MD simulation box and low temperatures to the other side.
 The color-coded represenation allows users to intuitively track the distrubution and flow of energy across the system over time.
 Our approach facilitates a deeper understanding of thermal equilibrium while simultaneously providing a visually engaging method for analyzing energy exchanges in MD simulations.

+### Motivation
+1. help visualize abstract thermodynamic principles in a way that’s intuitive and memorable.
+Concepts like thermal equilibrium can often feel theoretical, but our project brings them to life.
+2. visualizations make scientific learning engaging and accessible.

 <div align="center">
   <img src="images/equilibrium.png" alt="Example Image" width="300">
 </div>